AgentRev/CoD-FoV-Changers/README.md

 - If you are getting the `System.NullReferenceException` error, simply install Steam you dirty peasant.

-- If the FoV Changer has stopped working with [Problem Event Name CLR20r3](https://i.imgur.com/7heWwTW.png), you must [install .NET Framework 3.5](https://www.techhit.com/how-to/install-.net-3.5.1/windows7/).
+- If the FoV Changer has stopped working with [Problem Event Name CLR20r3](https://i.imgur.com/7heWwTW.png), you must [install .NET Framework 3.5](https://www.techhit.com/how-to/install-.net-3.5.1/windows7/)

-- If you are getting the `System.ArgumentException Font` error, please download [MissingFonts.zip](https://github.com/AgentRev/CoD-FoV-Changers/raw/master/MissingFonts.zip), and extract the files in `C:\Windows\Fonts` (if asked to replace current files, choose yes).
+- If you are getting the `System.ArgumentException Font` error, please download [MissingFonts.zip](https://github.com/AgentRev/CoD-FoV-Changers/raw/master/MissingFonts.zip), and extract the files in `C:\Windows\Fonts` (if asked to replace current files, choose yes)

 - No, I don't have FoV Changers for Mac.
 I don't even have a Mac.